Are you planning a trip to San Francisco for your first time? Here’s your beginner’s guide to San Francisco with

 2 – The weather in San Francisco

 You might imagine Californian hot and sunny weather conditions, but this is not the case in San Francisco.
 The climate is mediterranean with mild, but rainy winters with an average temperature of 10-15 degrees and a dry summer with 21-23 degrees on average.
 If there is the best time to go, it is probably September or October with very little fog and temperatures above 20 degrees.

 But be prepared that the weather changes quickly.
 Always pack a few layers before you head out.
 It might be a sunny morning, but you never know when the fog turns up.

 3 – San Francisco transportation

 The best way to explore the city is by foot if you don’t mind the ups and downs of the hills.
 You can easily walk through the neighborhoods and by doing that, you will see and discover the most.
 However, you might not want to walk the entire day or explore other parts of the city than downtown.
-That’s easy with San Francisco’s public transportation system:
+That’s easy with my San Francisco’s guide to the public transportation system:

 BART (Bay Area Rapid Transit) is the San Francisco subway.
 I haven’t used it myself because I nearly walked the whole city.
 But it’s useful if you want to get from/to the airport into town or from downtown to Mission District.

 SFMTA (San Francisco Municipal Transportation Agency) is handling the buses, light rails, cable cars and the historic streetcars.
 You can use the online trip planner or download the app.
 With the app, you can not only plan your trip but also buy a ticket.
 Muni buses offer an easy way to get around in the city in case your feet are getting tired of walking.

 There are 3 cable car lines and there is no San Francisco visit without riding a cable car.
 Especially when it’s your first visit.